-If the tenant does not resolve the situation, a landlord can only then look towards evicting their tenant.
+In general, if the tenant does not resolve the arrear rental within 20 days, a landlord can only then look at cancelling the lease, and sue for arrear rental, and attach the tenant’s belongings in terms of the landlord’s tacit hypothec.
+The landlord can also start evicting their tenant.
 But, a landlord cannot evict their tenant without following the correct legal processes.
 For that reason, if a tenant has defaulted on their rental payments, a landlord should obtain legal assistance as soon as possible.